zhihaoxu1325/SmootHDL/README.md

-# LSC-Fuzz
+# SmootHDL

-**LSC-Fuzz** is an automated testing tool for FPGA synthesis compilers.
+**SmootHDL** is an automated testing tool for FPGA synthesis compilers.
 It takes a Simulink model, mutates it to create functionally equivalent variants, generates HDL, and compares RTL vs post-synthesis behavior to surface compiler bugs.

 ## Requirements